Khalian/Modulo7/README.md

 # Modulo7
 A semantic and technical analysis of musical scores based on Information Retrieval Principles

+For the perl modules do : -
+cd src/main/perl

 Pipeline Usage:

 1. $ perl build_song_sources_crawler.pm